Kalinga (province): Languages

-The primary language spoken in Kalinga is Kalinga, including its dialects of Balangao, Butbut, Limos, Lower Tanudan, Lubuagan, Mabaka, Madukayang, Southern Kalingan, and Upper Tanudan.
-Gaddang, as well as Ilocano, Tagalog, and English are also spoken in as lingua francas with varying degrees of proficiency.
+The primary language spoken in Kalinga is Kalinga, including its dialects of Butbut, Limos, Lower Tanudan, Lubuagan, Mabaka, Madukayang, Southern Kalingan, and Upper Tanudan.
+Ilocano, Tagalog, and English are also spoken in as lingua francas with varying degrees of proficiency.

+Economy

+The economy of Kalinga is a rapidly growing, mixed economy anchored in agriculture, particularly as the "rice granary of the Cordillera" with significant contributions to regional palay and corn production.
+While traditionally driven by agriculture, forestry, and fishing, the province has shifted toward a service-oriented economy.
+In recent years, Kalinga has seen robust economic performance, with a 6 percent GDP growth in 2023 and a 4 percent growth in 2024, driven by booming transportation, storage, and accommodation services, including significant tourism-related income from traditional tattoo artistry in areas like Buscalan.
+It is the third fastest-growing economy in the Cordillera Administrative Region, reflecting increased economic activity and infrastructure development.

 Culture

 106-year old Apo Whang Od, the embodiment of Kalinga tattoo artistry.

 A student from Tinglayan, vested in traditional garb and holding a handcrafted weapon.

 There are many sub-tribes in the province.
 The strong sense of tribal membership and filial loyalty results in frequent tribal unrest and occasional outright war.
 Due to the mountainous terrain and warrior-culture of the people, the Kalinga were able to preserve their culture despite centuries of occupation in the lowlands by the Spaniards, Americans, and the Japanese.

 On February 22, 2019, the Department of Tourism announced the bid of Digdiga Ni Tupayya, a Kalinga courtship dance, to be included in the UNESCO Intangible Cultural Heritage Lists.